 The place of a peculiar, Walachian origin name, that denotes moving – or nomad people, has been established in the 15th century by part of the immigrated caravan of Istrian – Rumanians which were retreating from the Turks, and which reached its highest development between the two wars when it counted as much as 350 souls.
 Today, on the contrary, almost completely empty with just 4 inhabitants, Skitača is just a place for excursionists and pilgrims, considering that in the near mountain it hides the famous rock from which the medicinal water wells out.
 If you are wondering why numerous eyesight weak people are going right in this direction, come and check by yourself!
 The water in the rock that doesn’t dry, even in times of greatest broiling heats and which, from ancient times, is said by people as the St. Lucy’s tears, presumably is a healing water source which cures the problems on eyes and restores the sight to the eyesight weak people.

 If you are one of those who do not believe to such miracles, one think is for sure – Skitača is definitely the place from where your eyes will see special distances, considering that from here you’ll be able to admire an unrepeatable view of the Kvarner bay, and in optimal conditions of visibility you could also catch a glimpse of the features of Venice.
-Inspired by the views that reach the infinity, continue slowly through Skvaranska, Drenj and St. Marina back until Labin from where your adventure on the ways of Lucy with crystal-clear eyes has just begun.
+Inspired by the views that reach the infinity, continue slowly through Skvaranska, go down the road to Ravni - a true tourist resort in the summer months, on which you can swim and relax on the beautiful beaches, or simply enjoy the surfer's stunts that are often here.
+Going further you reach village Derenje and Crni, you will be back on a path where your adventure started, back to Labin.